krud-soft/words/docs/Words/03-module.md

 )
 ```

-This design means adding a new feature module never requires touching an existing one.
-Each module takes from the system or subscribes to what it needs and handles its own transitions entirely.
+This design keeps feature modules loosely coupled.
+Each module takes from the system or subscribes to what it needs and handles its own transitions internally.

 ## Examples